polius/meteornext-docs/docs/README.md

 At this point I thought, "why not building a multiplatform web app that could automatize all those concurrent database operations that every company need to handle?"

-After three years designing and coding this application in my free time, today the company where I work has all the database infrastructure automated and secured.
+After four years designing and coding this application in my free time, today the company where I work has all the database infrastructure automated and secured.
 Now I don't have to think about all those daily tasks.
 Everything works as it should.
-Developers also have access to this app (with limited access) and most of the tasks now can be done without the need of being reviewed by the Data Engineer.
+Developers also have their accounts with their set of privileges and most of the tasks now can be done without the need of being reviewed by the Data Engineer.

+Developers are happy and the boring stuff Is now fully automated.
+I can say that all the time I spent developing this application was worth it.

+Now it's time to share this project with everyone and I hope you can find it useful.